Coriander seeds - The spice

-Coriander seeds, Coriandrum sativum, or Cilantro is the fruit of the plant from the Umbelliferae family (Apiaceae).
+Coriander seeds, Coriandrum sativum, or cilantro are the fruit of the plant from the Umbelliferae family (Apiaceae).
 It is an annual plant that grows between 30 and 90 cm high.
 The coriander fruits are spherical, vertically matured, and hollow inside.
 Their color is yellow to brown, and their diameter ranges from 2.5-5 mm.
-In the kitchen, we use the seeds as a spice and the young green leaves as a herb.
+We use the seeds as a spice in the kitchen and the young green leaves as a herb.
 In Asian countries, they even use their roots.

 Coriander seeds: the harvest

-The harvest takes place before the fruit reaches maturity from July to August when the seeds start to turn from green to yellow-brown.
-According to ancient tradition, the cut plant is allowed to wither for a few days before being threshed.
+The harvest takes place before the fruit reaches maturity from July to August when the seeds turn from green to yellow-brown.
+Then, according to ancient tradition, the cut plant can wither for a few days before being threshed.
 The seeds are then dried under the sun before they are sifted and packaged.

 Origin and history

 Reports say that the coriander formerly comes from Spain, and it is since the Egyptians a popular spice.
-Archaeologists find it among other spices during excavations of ancient Pharaoh's tombs like the pharaoh Tutankhamen.
-The Greeks and Romans valued it not only as a spice and an additive to winemaking but also as a remedy.
+Archaeologists find it among other spices during excavations of ancient pharaoh's tombs like the pharaoh Tutankhamen.
+In addition, the Greeks and Romans valued it as a spice, an additive to winemaking, and a remedy.

 The coriander has a somewhat piquant, fine, and sweet taste, reminiscent of orange peel.
 Its scent is flowery, sugary, and spicy.
 Therefore it tastes seductive and oriental.
 Our coriander fascinates with its particular intense aroma.

 Coriander is one of the oldest spices in the world.
 It is popular in many countries.
-Due to its mild taste, you can spice generously with cilantro in comparison to other spices like cumin.
+Due to its mild taste, you can spice generously with cilantro compared to other spices like cumin.